 The centerpiece was created using scraps from previous arrangements, Thanksgiving picks from the local craft store and my favorite crackle paint urn.
 I’ll tell you a secret…shhh…it leaks when you fill it with water.
 So this is a dry flower vessel only.
 It is one of my favorites though.
 The knobbly almost rope style handles give it such a unique look.

 The gold chargers are from the local craft store ( 1.99 each).
 The polished gold napkin rings are from Bed Bath and Beyond.
 I love that store!

 It is a pleasure to share my Thanksgiving Gold Tablescape and the blog hop with you.

 Okay let’s play a quick game, without looking back through the photos, can you tell me what was missing?
-I don’t use flatware in my tablescapes much so I can help you eliminate that one.

 I hope you enjoyed my Thanksgiving Gold Tablescape.